kyan/kyan-jukebox-js/README.md

 Once you have a command line you can just run `$ npm install <package>`.
 This will install the package and update the `package.*` files.
 You will be able to continue development.
 When you shutdown the container though the package will be missing.
 You need to re-build the image to make it available.
 So remember to run `make build-all` when you start up next time.

+### Mopidy

+If you so want to run your own version of Mopidy for running in production, you can buy yourself a Raspberry Pi and follow [these instructions](docs/mopidy_install.md).

 ## Deployment

 Deployment requires a couple of npm's to be installed on your local machine.